-In drafting for this blog post I wrote down the following bullet points:
+When planning for this blog, I wrote down the following bullet points:

 - Do and should teachers write and share their own exemplars of texts they expect children to go on and write?